 The rule will apply to either hide the engagement window when the value is zero or to show the engagement when the value is greater than two.
 In this example, the rule will not be applied if the value is equal to one.

 You can combine two criteria in the same rule by selecting one of our available AND or OR connectors.
-Select OR if you want at least one of the criteria thresholds to be reached in order for the rule to be applied to the engagement window.
-Select AND if you want both thresholds to be met in order for the rule to be applied.
+Select OR if you want at least one of the criteria thresholds to be reached for the rule to be applied to the engagement window.
+Select AND if you want both thresholds to be met for the rule to be applied.

 Rules can be set to target campaigns or engagements.
 Rules at a campaign level will affect all engagements in that campaign.
 Rules on the engagement level have higher priority over the campaign level.
 If the Engagement Controller has a rule defined on an engagement, and a rule already exists on the campaign for that engagement, the engagement rule will take precedence.